 Yes.
 It is requirement from AIM Overseas as well as the host institution that you need to be covered by a comprehensive insurance policy.

 Your home university may cover you under their travel insurance policy whilst you are on the program, so we can recommend contacting your International, Global Mobility or Study Abroad Office to find out if you are eligible.
+If your University doesn’t cover you, you will need to purchase a comprehensive travel insurance policy through a reputable provider.
+Usually, students use STA Travel (or a similar travel agency’s insurance), CoverMore or similar.

 The Global Society is a national network for Australian University students who have overseas study experience.
 As part of your AIM Overseas program fee we include a Professional membership to the Global Society (valued at $80) to enhance your overseas experience.